tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

-The simplest way to try IGFS with TensorFlow is to run [Docker](https://www.docker.com/) container with Apache Ignite and enabled IGFS and then interruct with it using TensorFlow [tf.gfile](https://www.tensorflow.org/api_docs/python/tf/gfile).
+The simplest way to try IGFS with TensorFlow is to run [Docker](https://www.docker.com/) container with Apache Ignite and enabled IGFS and then interrupt with it using TensorFlow [tf.gfile](https://www.tensorflow.org/api_docs/python/tf/gfile).
 Such container is available on Docker Hub:
 [dmitrievanthony/ignite-with-igfs](https://hub.docker.com/r/dmitrievanthony/ignite-with-igfs/).